kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 5. Capture screenshot of the successful build, save it along as part of your submission.

 6. Open the Dotnet project using your favourite editor.
-Make changes to the dotnet unit test case namespace ```AspNetCoreWebServiceTest/Controllers/HelloControllerTest.cs``` as below where the ```Hello World1!!!``` with an extra exclamation mark.
+Make changes to the dotnet test case under the following namespace ```AspNetCoreWebServiceTest/Controllers/HelloControllerTest.cs``` as below where the ```Hello World1!!!``` with an extra exclamation mark.

 ```
         [Fact]